 The initiatives within the Active and Healthy Ageing Initiative – Towards an Age-friendly Maroondah 2015-2020 reflect our community’s desire to continue living in Maroondah but having access to housing stock that suits their changing needs whilst still ensuring that facilities and amenities are conveniently located and accessible so that they can continue to actively participate in all aspects of Maroondah life.
 Decreased mobility and confidence as people age requires considerations and encouragement towards more flexible and adaptable housing options based on universal design principles that are conveniently located.

-Local residents discuss ‘the Greening the Greyfields project with Council officers and representatives from Swinburne University.